 (vi) Fellows are encouraged to consult India Alliance if they wish to apply to the next level of Fellowships offered by it, since policies and provisions may change periodically.

-(vii) It should be noted that success in one scheme does not mean that Fellows’ applications to the next scheme will be given priority or assessed differently.
-All applications in a particular scheme are assessed in competition with others received within the cohort
+(vii)Success in one scheme does not mean that applications from India Alliance funded researchers will be given priority or assessed any differently from other applications.
+All applications in a scheme are assessed in competition with others received within the cohort.

 (ii) The Research Training Fellows are not allowed to hold other grants for the duration of their India Alliance Fellowship.